samjok/postgres-typeorm-example/README.md

 ## Development

-This project MIT licenced and you can use it as a base of your own projects.
+This project is MIT licenced and you can use it as a base of your own projects.
 After cloning the repository you need to install npm packages with command "npm install" (or with yarn: "yarn install").

 You need to make .env file which contains necessary environmental variables.
 Theres is .env-template file which you can use and rename it to ".env".